-When we use an analytical method to solve a problem, there is no guarantee that our results will be accurate or precise.
-In designing an analytical method we consider potential sources of determinate error and indeterminate error, and take appropriate steps to minimize their effect, such as including reagent blanks and calibrating instruments.
+When we use an analytical method to solve a problem, there is no guarantee that will obtain accurate or precise results.
+In designing an analytical method we consider potential sources of determinate error and indeterminate error, and we take appropriate steps-such as reagent blanks and the calibration of instruments-to minimize their effect.
 Why might a carefully designed analytical method give poor results?
-One possibility is that we may have failed to account for errors associated with the sample.
-If we collect the wrong sample, or if we lose analyte while preparing the sample for analysis, then we introduce a determinate source of error.
-If we fail to collect enough samples, or if we collect samples of the wrong size, then our precision may suffer.
-In this chapter we consider how collecting samples and preparing them for analysis affects the accuracy and precision of our results.
+One possible reason is that we may have failed to account for errors associated with the sample.
+If we collect the wrong sample, or if we lose analyte when we prepare the sample for analysis, then we introduce a determinate source of error.
+If we fail to collect enough samples, or if we collect samples of the wrong size, then the precision of our analysis may suffer.
+In this chapter we consider how to collect samples and how to prepare them for analysis.